 Extending (Level 3.1)

-There are several hotspots and conventions for the extension of AMMERSE.
+There are several hotspots and conventions for extending AMMERSE.

-It is strongly advised that new principles should not be your first thought, as it is most likely covered by the seven.
-It is also advised that you keep your extended principles within your organisation and that everyone understands it is not part of the core.
+It is strongly advised that new values should not be your first thought, as it is most likely covered by the seven.
+It is also advised that you keep your extended values within your organisation and that everyone understands it is not part of the core.
 There are rules for extending that will be published separately.

 The convention is to use the first letter after an x, as in AMMERSExP where P is your new principle.
 This way, everyone knows it's an extension.